Suspected Killer Of Judge's Son In New Jersey Linked To Another Death In California

 Attorney Marc Angelucci was killed July 11 in San Bernardino County.
 Just over a week later, a man dressed as a FedEx driver showed up at the home of Judge Esther Salas, shot her son through the heart when he opened the door, and wounded Salas's husband, who survived.

-Authorities says they have evidence linking the alleged perpetrator in the New Jersey shooting, Roy Den Hollander, with Angelucci's killing as well.
+Authorities say they have evidence linking the alleged perpetrator in the New Jersey shooting, Roy Den Hollander, with Angelucci's killing as well.
 A law enforcement official told the Associated Press that the suspect in Angelucci's killings was also dressed as a delivery driver.

 ABC News reports law enforcement sources said the same gun was used in both killings.